wasimsal7/hospital-management-system/README.md

 A full-stack hospital management application supporting three roles — **Admin**, **Doctor**, and **Patient** — with appointment booking, treatment history, scheduled notifications, and async CSV exports.

-Built as a personal/local project (no deployment configuration included).

 ---

 ## Tech Stack